When Large Vision-Language Models Meet Person Re-Identification: Methodology

 \subsection{Pedestrian Semantic Token Generation}

-We aim to integrate the advanced visual semantic understanding and generation capabilities of LVLM into the feature extraction pipeline, by guiding the ReID model to generate one semantic token that encapsulates instructive appearance information of the pedestrian.
-To achieve this, we propose the Pedestrian Semantic Token Generation (PSTG) strategy, where we use instructions to direct the LVLM to generate a semantic token that summarizes the pedestrian’s visual appearance.
-Considering that representative attributes, such as age, gender, and clothing, are crucial for identifying pedestrians, the instruction is carefully formulated as follows:
+We aim to integrate the advanced visual semantic understanding and generation capabilities of LVLM into the feature extraction pipeline, by guiding the ReID model to generate one semantic token that encapsulates instructive information of the pedestrian.
+To achieve this, we use instructions to direct the LVLM to summarize the pedestrian’s visual appearance:

 where $V$ represents the extracted visual tokens, while the special tokens \texttt{ <|vision\_start|>} and \texttt{ <|vision\_end|>} are used to mark the beginning and end of the visual token sequence.
 With this instruction, the LVLM is guided to focus on the appearance-related semantics in the image, and then generate a semantic token that summarizes the relevant identity features.
 We denote this generated token as \texttt{<REID>}, which serves as a compact representation of the pedestrian's visual appearance.
-The generated semantic token is then used in the following stages of our framework to guide identity feature learning.

-The quality of the instruction is crucial for obtaining a useful token.
-Through empirical evaluation, we find that simple, clear instructions work effectively in guiding the LVLM.
-Future work could explore more sophisticated instruction designs to improve the semantic token generation process and, by extension, ReID performance.

 \textbf{Camera semantic supplementation.} The semantic token generation process overlooks the influence of camera variations.
 To improve pedestrian semantic consistency across cameras, we explicitly model and account for these camera-induced feature variations.
 Specifically, we assign a unique learnable embedding vector to each camera, which allows the model to learn the inherent feature shifts caused by cameras.
-These camera embeddings are used to adjust the pedestrian’s semantic representation by incorporating camera-specific information.
 We denote the set of learnable camera embeddings as $V_{cam} = \{ v^{i}_{cam}|i = 1, 2, \cdots , N^{c} \}$, where $N^{c}$ is the total number of cameras.
 One direct implementation is to supplement the generated pedestrian semantic token with the camera semantics as follows: